Data Protection Policy

 - Maintain a register of compliance failures,

-- Notify the ICO of any compliance failures that are material either in their own right or as part of a pattern of failures.
+- Notify the ICO ideally within 24 hours, but within an absolute maximum of 72 hours, of any compliance failures that are a material breach either in their own right or as part of a pattern of failures.

 Consequences of Failing to Comply